pryv/lib-js/README.md

 }
 ```

 Using the information about the state changes, you can render the right views accordingly.
-Check the examples in the [examles section]('#examples').
+Check the [following examples]('#examples').

 #### Redirect user to the authentication page

-There is possibility that you would like to register user in another page.
-You can
+There is a possibility that you would like to register the user in another page.
+You can check the [`./web-demos/auth-with-redirection.html`](./web-demos/auth-with-redirection.html) example.
-check `./web-demos/auth-with-redirection.html` example.
 Also you can try the same code in [https://api.pryv.com/lib-js/demos/auth-with-redirection.html](https://api.pryv.com/lib-js/demos/auth-with-redirection.html)

 #### Examples

 1. [Mini React-Native app](https://github.com/pryv/lib-js-react-native) using lib-js authentication with custom UI screens.

 # Change Log